 In this case, the lender uses the credit score that is repeated -- 680 -- even though the third score is lower.

-When two people apply for a mortgage, the lender determines the credit score for each individual applicant and then uses the lower score between the two for the mortgage application.
-For example, if your middle credit score is 640 and your spouse’s middle score is 680, the lender uses 640 to determine your mortgage rate and to assess the loan programs you are eligible for as co-applicants.
+When two people apply for a mortgage, the lender uses the average median score for the applicants to evaluate their application.
+For example, if your middle credit score is 640 and your co-borrower's middle score is 680, the lender uses the average score of 660 to determine your mortgage rate and to assess the loan programs you are eligible for.
+If an applicant only has two credit scores, the lender uses the lower score to calculate the average score.

 The higher the credit score used by the lender, the lower your mortgage rate and monthly payment.
 Additionally, you are typically required to meet a minimum credit score to qualify for certain mortgage programs.